MohammadAliUstad/Tenki/README.md

-# ⛅ Tenki - Your Personal Weather Companion
+# ⏳ Sessions - Your Personal Focus Companion

-Welcome to **Tenki**, a beautifully crafted weather application designed to keep you informed and prepared for any forecast.
-With real-time updates, elegant design, and a seamless user experience, Tenki helps you stay ahead of the weather — wherever life takes you.
+Welcome to **Sessions**, a beautifully crafted productivity application designed to help you master your time and boost efficiency.
+With a distraction-free timer, seamless cloud syncing, and elegant design, Sessions helps you stay focused — whenever you need to get work done.

 ---

 ## ✨ Features

-- **Current Weather**: Get real-time weather updates for your location.
+- **Focus Timer**: Customizable Pomodoro timer with work and break intervals.
-- **5-Day Forecast**: Plan ahead with detailed future weather forecasts.
+- **Session Tracking**: Detailed history of your focus sessions synced to the cloud.
-- **Location Search**: Quickly search for weather conditions anywhere in the world.
+- **Secure Authentication**: Sign in via Google or Email to save your progress.
-- **Dynamic UI**: Weather visuals adapt based on current conditions.
+- **Stability Monitoring**: Integrated crash reporting for a reliable experience.
-- **Minimalistic & Fast**: Optimized for a smooth and responsive experience.
+- **Minimalistic & Fast**: Optimized for a distraction-free workflow.

 ---

 ## 🎨 UI Highlights

-- **Modern Design**: Clean, vibrant layouts using soft transitions and intuitive icons.
+- **Modern Design**: Clean, vibrant layouts using Material 3 and intuitive animations.
 - **Dynamic Layouts**:
-  - A captivating **Home Screen** showing current temperature, conditions, and more.
+  - A captivating **Timer Screen** showing animated progress and quick controls.
-  - A **Forecast Screen** presenting upcoming weather trends in an elegant list.
+  - A **History Screen** presenting your past sessions in an organized list.
-- **Effortless Navigation**: Swiftly switch between today’s weather and weekly forecasts.
+- **Effortless Navigation**: Swiftly switch between the timer, stats, and settings.

 ---